Alqio/tikscreen/README.md

 ### License

 No warranties, provided as-is, etc...
-Feel free to copy and use as you like, but please adhere to possible terms of the third-party APIs!
+Feel free to copy and use as you like, but please note possible terms and conditions of the APIs used!
 The guild website is also under copyright of Tietokilta ry.